meshx-org/.github/profile/README.md

-# Welcome to the MeshX organization
+# Welcome to the MeshX organization 👋

-TODO
+MeshX is a business platform built to help you with your daily work tasks.
+As a complete suite it contains tools for project management, collaboration in real-time, knowledge sharing, workflow automation and lot more.

 ## Get started with MeshX!

-To learn more about MeshX, see <https://meshx.co/docs>.
+To learn more about MeshX, see <https://meshx.co/products/workspace>.

 To get up to speed quickly, start with our [getting started guide](https://meshx.co/docs/get-started)!

  ## Get involved!

-You can join the fun by following our [contributing guide](https://github.com/flutter/flutter/blob/master/CONTRIBUTING.md). 🌈 Everyone is welcome!
+You can join the fun by following our [contributing guide](https://github.com/meshx-org/meshx/blob/main/CONTRIBUTING.md).